digipolisantwerp/antwerp-ui_angular/packages/utils/src/lib/labels/README.md

 #### PluralizeLabelPipe

-The `PluralizeLabelPipe` will verify the provided amount and return the singular or plural label found in the provided `Label`.
+The `PluralizeLabelPipe` will verify the provided amount and return the singular or plural label found in the provided object of the type `Label`.

 ```typescript
 public pluralizeMail: Label = {